The history of...

 There are a variety of sizes, colours and coat lengths.
 This is probably due to the mixed breeding of long and short coated sight-hounds with collies, terriers and other working or pastoral breeds.

 Lurchers were used for poaching birds, rabbits, hares and foxes.
 Larger sized lurchers were used for boar and deer.

-Today a lot of lurchers have moved away from their hunting history and spend their days as family members, usually found hogging the sofa.
+Today a lot of lurchers have moved away from their hunting history and spend their days as family pets.